oudlabs/manage_tns/README.md

 ## Installation

-*The instructions are very simple.
-Download and use the script on any Linux system.
+The installation instructions are very simple.
+Download and use the script and use on any Linux system.

 ## Usage